The Southwest Indians’ Humpbacked Flute Player

 One possible forerunner could have been simply flute players, lacking hump or phallus, such as those which appear in Canyon de Chelly rock art dating approximately 600 AD.

-Another possible related figures includes a humpbacked, phallic figure which is shown carrying a staff rather than playing a flute.
+Another possible related figure includes a humpbacked, phallic figure which is shown carrying a staff rather than playing a flute.
 One such example was painted on a bowl fashioned by the Mimbres Indians of Southwestern New Mexico some 900 to 1000 years ago.

 One of the more elaborate figures which could be a Kokopelli-type derivative was pecked by an 18th century Navajo shaman into a canyon wall at a sacred site in Northwestern New Mexico’s Largo drainage system.
 Surrounded by other symbols chiseled into the rock, this regal figure stands on muscled legs, wears a headdress and decorated kilt, and is depicted holding a staff rather than playing a flute.
 He bears, not a hump, but rather a rainbow-outlined pack adorned with feathers and filled with seeds.